IonutParau/thepuzzlecell/markdown/create_texture_packs.md

 ## How do I send my texture pack to others?

 You click "Package", and it'll create a ZIP archive and ask where you'd like to save it.
 Then, simply upload that ZIP!

+## Techincal stuff

+### How are texture packs sorted in-game?

+Texture packs are sorted by their ID in alphabetical order.

+### If multiple enabled texture packs change the look of the same cell, which texture pack will be prioritized?

+The one whose ID comes latest in alphabetical order.